Where Margaret Wise Brown Got It Wrong

 The tiny bunny says that he’ll become a sailboat and sail far away.
 His mother responds, “I will become the wind and blow you where I want you to go.”

 And this is the part where I want to shout at the book.
 She was so close.
 A change to just one word and she would have said something so profound.

 It is not, Mama Bunny, about where you want him to go.
 That is not our job—to create automatons that fulfill our expectations.
 That is not what I’m about, and it’s not what you’re about, and it is not the goal of mothering.

 We don’t become the wind to blow them where we want them to go.
 All the power we pour into mothering them is to blow them where they want to go.

 And we know that.
-I don’t think there’s one of us who would say that we’re out here doing this mothering so we stay in charge forever.
+I don’t think there’s one of us who would say that we’re out here doing this mothering gig so we stay in charge forever.

 It isn't about the things that we say explicitly.
 It’s the way we pull back, subtly.
 Almost imperceptibly.
 The questioning.
 The hesitating.
 The quarrels about nothing at all.
 The permissions we withhold because of us, not them.

-This giving my children independence, that is a brave and terrifying thing.
+This giving my children independence, it is a brave and terrifying thing.
 It is knowing they will fail and giving them space for it.
 It is allowing them their struggles.
 Trusting what I’ve taught them.
 And trusting them to apply it.
 Allowing them to do the things that terrify me.